About Soybean Sprouts

 Category Overview

-Soy is a plant-based food that is a good source of in protein, fiber, and phytoestrogens.
+Soy is a plant-based food that is abundant in in protein, fiber, and phytoestrogens.
 Soy is also a generally good source of lysine and arginine, but the amount varies depending on the type of soy product.
 Soy-based products, such as tofu, tempeh, soybeans, and soy milk, have more lysine than arginine, which makes them suitable for people with herpes.
 It should be noted that soy also contains goitrogens, which are substances that can interfere with thyroid function and hormone balance.
 Therefore, soy should be consumed in moderation and preferably fermented or cooked.Practical Recommendations

 Stay well hydrated throughout the day.
 Dehydration stresses the body and can raise cortisol levels, which is a documented trigger for HSV reactivation.
 Aim for at least 1.5–2 litres of water daily, and compensate with extra fluid intake after exercise, in hot weather, or when consuming diuretics like coffee or alcohol.